vpaez/Canvas-London/README.md

             record.lng = -0.118092
 ```

-## Based on taste
+## Based on user's preferences

 ![Recommended events](readme-assets/recommended.png)

 The user has associated keywords (preferences that they set when registering or in their profile page) stating their taste in art (performance art, painting, photography).
-On componentDidMount, we made an axios request to our own api to fetch the user's preferences (this.state.keywords) and the exhibitions (this.state.exhibitions).
-The function matchedEvents checks filters any exhibition that matches any of the user's keywords.
+On componentDidMount, we made an axios request to our own API to fetch the user's preferences (this.state.keywords) and the exhibitions (this.state.exhibitions).
+The function matchedEvents checks and filters any exhibition that matches any of the user's keywords.
 We had to use an includes() function within the filter because the user can have many keywords and the exhibitions can have many keywords as well.

 ```